ebubekirbastama/EBS-Tc-No-Dogrulama/README.md

-# Siyah-Muhaf-z-Tc-No-Do-rulama
+# EBS TC No Checker Tools
-Siyah Muhafız Tc No Doğrulama
+EBS Tc No Doğrulama
 https://www.ebubekirbastama.com